WaelKYoussef/Actuatuor-Control-Backend/readme.md

-1- This project is the backend API for the Control-Angular project.
+1- This project is the backend API for the Actuatuor-Control-Frontend project.

 2- The file in `RasPiRunner` (`main.py`) is the main runner file to be hosted on RaspberryPi and to automatically run on startup through via `sudo vi /etc/rc.local` and adding `sudo python <script location> &`.